 How to Score in 301 Darts Game

 Space will be divided into two sections by each player.
-The left side will show the player’s points for the turn.
+The outside will show the player’s score for the turn.

 Tips and Tricks

 The most important thing is to “double in” quickly.
 This can put pressure on your opponent and lets you start scoring immediately.
 The sooner you get the double and can start to score, the sooner you’re done!
 But, it can put tremendous pressure on your opponent if they just keep missing those doubles and can’t get started when you’re scoring up a storm.